 Self Help - The Switching Operator shall create and publish knowledge articles via the Switching Portal.
 Market Participants should use this knowledge base to resolve their own queries where possible, before formally raising a Switching Service Request or logging a Switching Incident.
 To ensure the knowledge articles remain relevant, Market Participants should provide feedback to the Switching Operator when knowledge articles are perceived to have gaps, be incomplete or over complicated.
 The Switching Operator shall either update the relevant knowledge article(s) or respond to the Market Participant to explain why a change is not required.

 First Line Support – Where the query has not been resolved via knowledge articles, the Market Participant may log a Switching Incident or raise a Switching Service Request for consideration by the Switching Service Desk.
-Where possible, the Switching Service Desk will resolve the query without recourse to the second line support teams using known error or knowledge base articles.
+Where possible, the Switching Service Desk will resolve the query without recourse to the second line support teams using known error or knowledge articles.
 The Switching Service Desk shall ensure that the query has been resolved to the reasonable satisfaction of the Market Participant before closing the Switching Service Request / Switching Incident.

 Second and Third Line Support – Where the Switching Service Desk is unable to resolve the Switching Service Request / Switching Incident, it will be transferred to the relevant Switching Data Service Provider to resolve.
 The relevant Switching Data Service Provider shall provide progress updates through the Switching Service Management System.
 The Switching Operator shall communicate directly with the Market Participant and notify the Market Participant when the Switching Service Request or Switching Incident has been resolved.
 If a fully automated interface between the Switching Data Service Provider and the Switching Service Management System is not implemented, the Switching Data Service Provider shall directly update the information in the Switching Service Management System in a timely manner.
 The Switching Service Desk shall ensure that the Market Participant is satisfied that the query has been resolved before closing the Switching Service Request / Switching Incident.
-The Switching Service Desk shall monitor and escalate Switching Incident and Switching Service Request resolution to ensure that the required timescales and Service Levels are met.
+The Switching Service Desk shall monitor and escalate Switching Incident and Switching Service Request resolution to ensure that the required timescales are met.

 Where a Switching Data Service Provider identifies an issue that has an impact on the Switching Arrangements they shall ensure a Switching Incident is logged within the Switching Service Management System.